iostat - report I/O statistics

 Limit the number of disks included in the report to n; the disk limit defaults to 4 for –d and –D, and unlimited for –x.
 Note that disks explicitly requested (see disk below) are not subject to this disk limit.

 Report IO latency distribution statistics.
 This option can be used to observe disk IO latency statistics with –x option.
 For MPxIO enabled system(s), this option can also be used to observe latency statistics for each path with the –Y option.
 Note that the label '1us' means '1024ns' and '1ms' means '1024*1024ns'.
 This option cannot be used in conjunction with –t or –c options and will be ignored when used with the –E option.
+Numbers reported in the distribution may not add up to the exact same value as the total as snopshots may be taken over very slightly distjoint time periods.

 Report file system mount points.
 This option is most useful if the –P or –p option is also specified or used in conjunction with –Xn or –en.
 The –m option is useful only if the mount point is actually listed in the output.
 This option can only be used in conjunction with the –n option.